March 23, 2019

 To prepare us for the next course, our server brought a beautiful presentation to our table: a metal stand whereby root vegetables dangled from strings, seemingly mummified behind a substance that appeared to be wax.
 The vegetables were actually enrobed in beef fat and allowed to ferment to enhance its natural sweetness.

 Our server later returned bearing three plates for the final savory courses.
 The first was veal pastrami, spinach heart, and pastrami sauce.
 The second contained beef marrow bones.
 The final plate was parsnip and beet steaks.
-(NOTE – The quality of the photographs from this point onward suffered as a result of the natural daylight fading away.)

 Part 4: Desserts